 Welsh, Alexander.
 The City of Dickens.
 Cambridge, MA: Harvard University Press, 1986.

 First published in 1971, this classic study contains an influential analysis of “work” in Dickens.
 Starting from the interpretive tension between House and Orwell, Welsh explains that the disagreement stems from the fact that while Dickens often praises work as an idea, he does not depict its concrete experience, and thus the praise can seem empty.
 Welsh concludes it reflects the deeper tension in Protestant Christianity between faith and works.

+This research has been supported by the Danish National Research Foundation, grant number DNRF127.